For our love of animals and our compassion for people, we strive to provide caring, collaborative and customized care for all.

 Dr. Rachel Thomas, DVM, Owner

 Dr. Rachel Thomas is a graduate of the Ontario Veterinary College.
 She has a keen interest in both medicine and surgery.
 She considers it a great privilege to provide care and support for her four-legged patients and their wonderful owners.
 She is also privileged to work with the amazing team of compassionate and dedicated animal lovers at Western Animal Clinic.
-Dr. Thomas shares her life with two dogs, two cats, two horses, two fantastic daughters and just one equally fantastic (and long-suffering) husband.
+Dr. Thomas shares her life with two dogs, one cat, two horses, two fantastic daughters, and just one equally fantastic (and long-suffering) husband.

 Dr. Izabela MacDougall, DVM, Owner

-Veterinary medicine is not just Izabela’s job; it is her passion.
-She has always shared a special connection with animals and knew that she wanted to be a veterinarian as soon as she knew that was what you call an animal doctor.
-She spent her youth volunteering with animals and have many of my own.
+Dr. Izabela MacDougall has always shared a special connection with animals and knew that she wanted to be a veterinarian as soon as she knew that was what you call an animal doctor.
 She grew up in Calgary and attended vet school at the Western College of Veterinary Medicine in Saskatoon.
 She graduated in 2002.
 She currently lives in London with her husband and two children.

 Dr. Cheryl Austin, DVM